JohnLCaron/rlauxe/README.md

 needed to satisfy the risk limit.
 We then choose the (_auditConfig.quantile_) sample size as our estimate for that assertion, and the contest's estimated sample size is the maximum of the contest's assertion estimates.

-If the simulation is accurate, the audit should succeed _auditConfig.quantile_ fraction of the time.
-Since we dont know the actual error rates, or the order that the errors will be sampled, the simulation results are just estimates.
+If the simulation is accurate, the audit should succeed _auditConfig.quantile_ fraction of the time (default 80%).
+Since we dont know the actual error rates, or the order that the errors will be sampled, these simulation results are just estimates.

 ## Choosing which ballots/cards to sample